 - Empty water bottles

-You will also see a change in their appearance.
+You will also see physical signs of over the counter drug abuse.
 I am not talking about changing from dressing like a jock to a more gothic look.
 What I noticed in my son was a physical change like bloodshot eyes, flushed cheeks, high energy but unable to concentrate or sit still, unusual smell on his clothing, and he chewed gum or mints more often than before.

 He also became extremely secretive about everything in his life.

 Teenage drug abuse is a real problem.
 In 2015 the following was reported concerning high school seniors: 58% of used alcohol, 36% used marijuana, and 12.9% abused prescription drugs.

 My son is currently a Freshman.
 His odds are not great if he continues down this path.